Halle Berry: Continued film and television work (2014–present)

 In the stand-up comedy concert film Kevin Hart: What Now?
 (2016), Berry appeared as herself, opposite Kevin Hart, attending a poker game event that goes horribly wrong.
 She provided uncredited vocals to the song "Calling All My Lovelies" by Bruno Mars from his third studio album, 24K Magic (2016).
 Kidnap, an abduction thriller Berry filmed in 2014, was released in 2017.
 In the film, she starred as a diner waitress tailing a vehicle when her son is kidnapped by its occupants.
 Kidnap grossed US$34 million and garnered mixed reviews from writers, who felt that it "strays into poorly scripted exploitation too often to take advantage of its pulpy premise — or the still-impressive talents of [Berry]."
 She next played an agent employed by a secret American spy organisation in the action comedy sequel Kingsman: The Golden Circle (2017), as part of an ensemble cast, consisting of Colin Firth, Taron Egerton, Mark Strong, Julianne Moore, and Elton John.
 While critical response towards the film was mixed, it made US$414 million worldwide.

 Alongside Daniel Craig, Berry starred as a working-class mother during the 1992 Los Angeles riots in Deniz Gamze Ergüven's drama Kings (2017).
 The film found a limited theatrical release following its initial screening at the Toronto International Film Festival, and as part of an overall lukewarm reception, Variety noted: "It should be said that Berry has given some of the best and worst performances of the past quarter-century, but this is perhaps the only one that swings to both extremes in the same movie."
 Berry competed against James Corden in the first rap battle on the first episode of TBS's Drop the Mic, originally aired on October 24, 2017.

 She played Sofia, an assassin, in the film John Wick: Chapter 3 – Parabellum, which was released on May 17, 2019, by Lionsgate.
 She is, as of February 2019, executive producer of the BET television series Boomerang, based on the film in which she starred.
 The series premiered February 12, 2019.

 Berry made her directorial debut with the feature Bruised in which she plays a disgraced MMA fighter named Jackie Justice, who reconnects with her estranged son.
 The film premiered at the Toronto International Film Festival in September 2020 and was released on Netflix in November 2021.
 Berry received a positive review from Deadline for her performance.

 In January 2023, Berry signed with Range Media Partners as a producer and director.

 In April 2025, Berry was announced as a member of the jury for Main Competition section of the 2025 Cannes Film Festival.

+In 2026, she starred in the crime thriller film Crime 101, opposite Chris Hemsworth and Mark Ruffalo.